nstringham/zalhabash.github.io/calculator/notes.md

 https://developer.mozilla.org/en-US/docs/Web/Manifest

 - "icons": put in order of what you want the browser to use, and if it doesn't work the browser is supposed to use the next thing down.
 And put .svg at the top because it's the highest quality.
+- "purpose": maskable
+    - Android versions before 8, app icons have whatever shape they want
+    - Android versions after 8, forced to have an icon shape, so it'll use the maskable version and crop your image to the shape

 ## SVG ##
 - An svg file is kind of an image